MichaelOdumosu57/SocialMediaApp/JudimaApp/testing/TESTS.md

     * if the account already exist and other errors prompt accordingly
 * the user should check their email for the confirmation code
     * once sucessful
+        * make sure the refresh_token cookie is set
         * show create 2
         * hide create 4
     * if failed re-prompt for confirmation code